 The pop-up shop is run by IP3 good neighbours.
 A variety of low priced food available for local people who struggle to make ends meet.

 10am - 12pm Art for Fun

 Art for Fun on Friday mornings is for everyone who enjoys being creative, from the complete beginner to the budding Turner.
 It is a relaxed session, with occasional speakers or demonstrators.
-This is followed by lunch of soup or ploughman’s lunch in The Hub Cafe (additional cost)
+Refreshments and cooked lunch is available in The Hub Cafe.